 Website speed is like money: it isn’t so great when you have it as it is bad when you don’t.

-In a way, you should observe website speed as prerequisite for doing your business.
+In a way, you should observe your marijuana website speed as a prerequisite for doing your business.

 Without it, you would be dead in the water.

-It also makes sense why Google doesn’t give distinctive advantage to websites that are really quick.
+It also makes sense why Google doesn’t give a distinctive advantage to websites that are really quick.

 Millisecond difference won’t do anything for a user.